Enphase Energy: History

-Enphase experienced leadership changes in September 2017 when the President and CEO, Paul Nahi, announced his resignation from the company.
+Enphase experienced leadership changes in September 2017 when the president and CEO, Paul Nahi, announced his resignation from the company.
 Badri Kothandaraman was appointed the company's new president and CEO.
 Kothandaraman was previously the company's chief operating officer.

 As of 2020, Enphase had about a 48% market share for residential installations in the US, which represents 72% of the entire world micro-inverter market.
 In the global market for inverters for all customers (residential, commercial and industrial), microinverters have a 1.7% share of the inverter market.

 In 2021, Enphase completed a series of acquisitions that focused on software-as-a-service and home electrification: Sofdesk's Solargraf, a software platform offering digital tools and services to support the sales process for solar installers; the Solar Design Services business of DIN Engineering Services, a software service provider for solar proposal drawings and permit plan sets; 365 Pronto, a software platform that connects solar installers with operations and maintenance providers; and ClipperCreek, a company that offers electric vehicle (EV) charging solutions for residential and commercial customers in the U.S.

 Also in 2021, the company launched its eighth-generation microinverter technology, the IQ8 series, to customers in North America.
 As of 2022, Enphase has shipped more than 48 million microinverters and deployed more than two million Enphase-based systems in more than 140 countries.

 In 2022, Enphase completed the acquisition of SolarLeadFactory LLC, a company that provides leads to solar installers.

-Products

-An Enphase M190 mounted and grounded.

-All Enphase microinverters are completely self-contained power converters.
-In the case of a rooftop photovoltaic (PV) inverter, the unit will convert DC from a single solar panel into grid-compliant AC power, following the maximum power point of the panel.
-Since the "S" series microinverters (e.g. S280) all Enphase microinverters have been both Advanced Grid Function and Bidirectional power capable.
-This allows a microinverter to produce power in the DC-AC direction, for solar applications, or in the DC-AC and AC/DC directions, for battery use.
-The microinverter(s) in the Enphase battery products are the same units as installed on the roof, with only software settings changed.